dwi-tanto-p/SortedName/README.md

 and the program will short them by last-name at the first and then by fist-name.

-for example if you type file name c:/unsorted-names-list.txt that contain :
+for example if file name c:/unsorted-names-list.txt that containing these names :

 Orson Milka Iddins <br />
 Erna Dorey Battelle <br />